 (1) In this section —

-“prospecting licence” does not include a prospecting licence that is a primary tenement for the purposes of Division 2A.
+prospecting licence does not include a prospecting licence that is a primary tenement for the purposes of Division 2A.

 (2) The holder of a prospecting licence may apply to the Minister for approval of retention status under section 54.